-Last Sunday’s post about sharing our spiritual struggles was really the introduction for this week’s post, my groaning to reach what I strive for.
+Last Sunday’s post about sharing our spiritual struggles was really the introduction for this week’s post, my groaning to reach what I strive for: a 24-hour fast.
 My confession is that my normal joy of fasting has been mired in a season of misery.

 For most of the past ten years, I’ve pursued a 24-hour fast from food once a week.
 I often talk about this, not to call attention to myself, but to encourage others to pursue it: if I can do it, so can you.

-Fasting has not been a burden, but a pleasure that draws me closer to God, heightens my prayers, and focuses my thoughts.
+Fasting has not been a burden, but a pleasure that draws me closer to God, heightens my prayers to God, and focuses my thoughts.
 Most weeks, I look forward to it, and most of those weeks, I find what I seek.
 While not every fast goes as anticipated, most do—until last winter.

 I fast on Thursdays, so when Thanksgiving rolls around, I skip that week.
 Last Thanksgiving was no exception, but afterwards I struggled mightily to resume my routine of fasting.
 More times than not, I fell short.